Course

 Conclusion

 Massive transfusion protocols are complex protocols that require an interprofessional team to design, create, implement and evaluate.
-Care of the bleeding patient is an intricate experience that requires a great deal of critical care knowledge to comprehend and deliver.
-Educating yourself on this topic will allow you to further your understanding of massive transfusion protocols in your practice and better deliver care to the bleeding patient.
+Care of the patient who is bleeding is an intricate experience that requires a great deal of critical care knowledge.
+Educating yourself on this topic will allow you to further your understanding of massive transfusion protocols in your practice and better deliver care to the patients who are bleeding.

 References + Disclaimer